Cancer needs assessments TICRC-funded projects

 Virginia is a highly diverse state in geography, population demographics, economics and access to healthcare.
 With a land mass of 40,000 square miles that spans from the shores of the Atlantic to the hills of the Appalachian Mountains, there are varying degrees of knowledge of and access to healthcare.
 For cancer prevention and control efforts to be effective they, “must be complete, comprehensive, sustainable, community-specific, and culturally and linguistically appropriate.”
 To accomplish this, a comprehensive cancer needs assessment specific to four communities defined by health district was performed by VCU Massey Cancer Center in collaboration with the Virginia TICRC.

-Presentations of cancer needs assessments of the four communities are available at the links below:
+Cancer needs assessments of the four communities are available at the links below:

 - Crater Health District